Benned-H/spot_skills/README.md

 source devel/setup.bash
 ```

-If a demo requires a second or third terminal tab to be opened into Docker, that tab will need to move to the same directiory and source `devel/setup.bash`.
+If a demo requires a second or third terminal tab to be opened into Docker, move to the same directory and source `devel/setup.bash`.

 ```bash
 # For a second, third, etc. terminal tab in Docker